MarkWarneke/markwarneke.github.io/_posts/2000-01-01-Gererate-Infrastructure-As-Code-Documentation.md

 ## Parameters

-You can create a ParameterFile generator that will generate a valid Parameter File for you.
+You can use a ParameterFile generator that will generate a valid Parameter File base on a given ARm template for you.
-In [Generate Azure Resource Manager Templates Parameter files using PowerShell](/2000-01-01-Generate-Azure-Resource-Manager-Template-File) we did a demo implementation of a Generator.
+In [Generate Azure Resource Manager Templates Parameter files using PowerShell](/2000-01-01-Generate-Azure-Resource-Manager-Template-File) you can find an implementation guide.

+A quick way to let your users create a parameter file is by given an example.
-A quick way to generate a simple parameter file for documentation purposes could be this one-liner:
+To generate a simple parameter structure for documentation purposes this one-liner comes in handy:

 ```powershell
 # Create azuredeploy.parameters.json